USEPA/AMET/README.md

 ## AMET Overview

+The Atmospheric Model Evaluation Tool (AMET) is a suite of software designed to facilitate the analysis and evaluation of predictions from meteorological and air quality models.
+AMET matches the model output for particular locations to the corresponding observed values from one or more networks of monitors.
+These pairings of values (model and observation) are then used to statistically and graphically analyze the model’s performance.

 ## Getting the AMET Repository
 This AMET Git archive is organized with each official public release stored as a branch on the main USEPA/AMET repository.
 To clone code from the AMET Git archive, specify the branch (i.e. version number) and issue the following command from within